 - Contains profiles of

 - Core specification

 - Security specification

 - Contains list of OCF devices

 - Each OCF device definition contains:

 - Human friendly name

-- unique identifier (rt) in the form oic.d.<thing>
+- Unique identifier (rt) in the form oic.d.<thing>

+- This is exposed in an OCF Device as part of

 Exposure of an OCF Device Type is Mandatory.
 If an OCF Server hosts an OCF known device then it shall follow all normative requirements in the Device Specification applicable to that Device.